What should I expect during the initial visit?

 Do you take insurance?

-Not at this time.
-I do, however, provide you with a superbill that you may submit to your insurance provider for possible reimbursement.
+I do not take insurance.
+I do take HSA/FSA, or I can provide you with a superbill that you may submit to your insurance provider for possible reimbursement.
 Please contact your insurance company to determine whether Medical Nutrition Therapy is covered by your plan.

 Are you a Dietitian?